edualm/covid-stats-pt/README.md

 ## Preparation

 Rename `config.properties.sample` to `config.properties` and fill in the blanks.
+This file should be in the same folder as the `jar` in order for it to be correctly picked up.

 Only one database type should be configured.